SilasMarvin/wasmind/DOCUMENTATION_PLAN.md

 **Key Design Decisions:**
 - **10 content pages total** - focused and manageable
-- **Clear audience separation** - user guide for using Hive, developer guide for extending it
+- **Clear audience separation** - user guide for using Wasmind, developer guide for extending it
 - **Concepts page** covers shared foundational knowledge both audiences need
 - **Examples in context** - each guide has its own relevant examples
-- **Reference under developer guide** - technical documentation for those building with Hive
+- **Reference under developer guide** - technical documentation for those building with Wasmind

 ## Content Strategy